This taco provides a bite that’s sweet, spicy and refreshing.

 Ingredients

-- 2 Aidells Spicy Mango w/ Jalapeno Smoked Chicken Sausage can alternate with chicken apple sausage, chopped
+- 2 Aidells Spicy Mango w/ Jalapeno Smoked Chicken Sausage, chopped (alternative chicken apple sausage)

 - ½ teaspoon olive oil